 - Students who repeatedly are “no shows” in classes without requesting a cancellation of the service may have the service suspended at the discretion of the DSS Director (see “No Show/No Call Procedure”).

 - Be prompt in arriving at class.
 The interpreter will wait for 15 minutes outside the classroom if a student is tardy.
+If the student hasn't arrived after 15 minutes, the interpreter will leave.

 Additional Important Notes